 - Option of a petrol engine.
 Unlike the Ranger, you can still buy a petrol-powered HiLux.
 By modern standards, journalists felt this engine was underpowered and lacked performance, but it does come at a heavily discounted price.

-- Torquey, refined diesels.
+- HiLux diesels generally have less power and torque.
 Toyota also manufactures a 2.4-litre diesel that outputs waves of torque and power, but reviewers preferred the 2.8-litre diesel.
-One thing critics picked up on was that the engine doesn’t output as much power compared to rivals like the Ranger.
-Per litre, the larger oiler generates 14Nm of torque per litre more than the biggest Ranger diesel.
-Also, the HiLux engines spew forth peak force across a slightly wider rev range.
-However, this slightly improved mechanical grip comes at the cost of a lower kW output of 130 versus the Ranger’s 147kW.
+One thing critics picked up on was that the engine doesn't output as much power compared to rivals like the Ranger.
+Per litre, the 2.8-litre HiLux diesel produces 160Nm to make a total of 450Nm.
+Peak torque is delivered across a very useable 1,600-2,400RPM.
+By comparison, the new Ford 2.0-litre bi-turbo diesel produces more power at 157kW and more torque as well as 500Nm (250Nm per litre of displacement), albeit over a slightly narrower and higher band of 1,750-2,000rpm.

 - Mixed bag comfort.
 Testers found the HiLux less comfortable on longer journeys, with a firm ride that translates juddering into the cabin.

-- HiLux impressive off-road.
-Off-road, the HiLux is good, with superior ground clearance and approach angles.
-However, the Ranger can wade 100mm deeper into wet stuff and has a slightly steeper departure angle.
-Both utes with a 4x4 transmission have similar electronic systems with conventional RWD high, 4WD high and 4WD low.
-Also, the HiLux trumps the 4x4 Rangers with a locking rear diff as standard, whereas blue oval ute buyers must choose this as an option.
-Hill descent control is standard on the Ranger, where you have to purchase a slightly more expensive HiLux to get that included.
+- Both seem well matched off-road.
+Off-road, the HiLux is good, with superior ground clearance (minimum of 277mm against 229mm) and an improved 30° (31° on some models) approach angle versus Ford's best of 28°.
+However, the Ranger can wade 100mm (800mm total) deeper into water and has a slightly steeper departure angle of 28°, meaning the HiLux is more likely to ground out leaving slopes.
+Both utes with a 4x4 transmission have similar electronic systems and conventional RWD high, 4WD high and 4WD low.
+Both the HiLux and 4x4 Rangers come with a locking rear diff as standard, although lower-end WorkMate HiLux models don't get this feature.
+Hill descent control is standard on the Ranger, where you have to purchase a slightly more expensive HiLux to get that included by default.

 - HiLux is cheaper to service and run.
-The HiLux also edges out the Ranger on servicing intervals, which are double the Ranger’s one-year period.
+The HiLux also edges out the Ranger on servicing costs.
 A HiLux service is fixed at $240 for the first 36 months or 60,000km of ownership.
-A basic Ranger service will set you back $400 for the first year.
+A basic Ranger service will set you back $299 for each dealer service, and on older versions, it's even more!

 - HiLux doesn't look as good.
 The styling of the HiLux is more polarising than the conventionally styled, tough-looking Ranger.